Luke Getsy: Chicago Bears

 On January 30, 2022, Getsy was hired by the Chicago Bears as their offensive coordinator under head coach Matt Eberflus.
 On January 10, 2024, Getsy was fired by the Bears, with head coach Matt Eberflus stating that the "growth and the development of the offense...needed to be better than where it was."
 In the same move, the Bears fired quarterbacks coach Andrew Janocko, running backs coach Omar Young, wide receivers coach Tyke Tolbert, and assistant tight ends coach Tim Zetts.

 Las Vegas Raiders

 On February 6, 2024, Getsy was hired by the Las Vegas Raiders as their offensive coordinator under head coach Antonio Pierce.
 Getsy was fired as offensive coordinator on November 3, following a 2–7 start to the season.

 Green Bay Packers (third stint)

-Getsy returned to the Packers during the 2024 season in a part-time role, as a defensive consultant.
-On January 27, 2025, Getsy was re-hired on a full-time basis as a senior offensive assistant.
+Getsy returned to the Packers during the 2024 season in a part time role, as a defensive consultant.
+Then on January 27, 2025, Getsy was re-hired as a senior offensive assistant.
+After the previous quarterbacks coach, Sean Mannion, left for Philadelphia, the Packers promoted Getsy to quarterbacks coach.